Switch from EveryDollar to Spendify

 $79.99/yr

 EveryDollar is deeply tied to Dave Ramsey's debt snowball method and baby steps framework.
-It's simple and motivating if you follow that system, but it locks you into one strategy at a steep $199.99/yr for bank sync.
-Spendify lets you compare snowball, avalanche, and custom strategies for $79.99/yr — with what-if scenarios and an AI assistant included.
+It's simple and motivating if you follow that system, but it locks you into a single strategy with no debt-free date and no what-if modeling.
+EveryDollar Premium is $79.99/yr; the Ramsey+ bundle that adds Financial Peace University runs $199.99/yr.
+Spendify lets you compare snowball, avalanche, and custom strategies for $49.99/yr, with what-if scenarios and an AI assistant included.

 Spendify vs EveryDollar